nuwainfo/ffl/README.md

 2. Run a simple HTTP file server like `python -m http.server`.
 3. Use the tunnel URL from outside to pull the files out.

-It’s not the only solution, and definitely not the “most elegant”, but it works extremely well in my environment.
+It's not the only solution, and definitely not the "most elegant", but it works extremely well in my environment.
-The reverse direction (sending files *into* the container) is similarly clumsy.
+The reverse direction (sending files *into* the container) is similarly clumsy, because my development machines are usually desktops or laptops sitting behind various layers of NAT.
+This makes pushing files into the container just as inconvenient as pulling them out.
+In practice you often need to rely on shared volumes or indirect tunnels instead of a simple, direct transfer.

 I wanted a one-command solution that bundles these pieces together.
 That’s how `ffl` was born.